Ray Prim: The majors and the PCL

 Prim made his major league debut on September 24, 1933, against the Philadelphia Athletics.
 Prim faced Mickey Cochrane and Jimmie Foxx to start his major league career.
 He promptly struck out the two future Baseball Hall of Fame members.
 After two games, Prim underwent surgery on his foot and missed the rest of the year.
 Over the next few years, Prim spent time with Albany, the Philadelphia Phillies and the Minneapolis Millers.
 In 1936, the Millers sold Prim to the Los Angeles Angels of the PCL.
 Prim pitched just one inning for the Millers.

 Prim spent the next six years with the Angels.
 In 1936 he won 16 games and lost just nine.
 Because he was 30 years old at the time, Prim received the nickname 'Pop' from his teammates.

 By 1943 the United States was deeply involved in World War II and many major league players were drafted in the United States Army.
 As a result, Prim had the opportunity to play at the major league level for a second time.

 After 1943 he returned to the Angels for the 1944 season.
 A year later, he returned to the Cubs.
 Prim helped the Cubs to make the 1945 World Series with a 13–8 record, an ERA of 2.40 and two shutouts.
 His earned run average was the lowest in the National League that year.
-Prim is the last Cub to lead the league in ERA as of 2014.
+Prim was the last Cub to lead the league in ERA until Kyle Hendricks in 2016.
 During the World Series versus the Detroit Tigers, Prim pitched in two games.
 He lost his only decision.
 Prim pitched for the Cubs in 1946, it was his last season in the majors.

 Prim's last year in professional baseball was 1947.
 At the age of 41, he helped the Angels win another.
 Because of his outstanding performance while with the Angels, Prim joined the Pacific Coast League Hall of Fame in 2005.